 In general, dozens of test cases per a design rule should be provided in order to guarantee correctness and completeness of all DRC runsets implemented in all tools and all languages.
 Moreover, different test cases should be created for failing and passing conditions per each design rule.
-In addition, all the test cases must be maintained and modified according to any relevant change in DR. As for now, both code of DRC runsets and test cases are manually created and maintained.
+In addition, all the test cases must be maintained and modified according to any relevant change in DR. As for now, both code of DRC runsets and the corresponding test cases are manually created and maintained.
 All the above justifies that automated methodology and system should be proposed for these tasks.

-We propose a new approach to the automated test cases generation for DRC runsets again based on the fact that there exists a finite fixed set of categories, which may be defined at once, such that the categories cover all (or most) design rules for any given process or technology.
-The set again contains such categories as width rules, spacing rules, enclosure rules etc. Then we propose to re-use the parametrized patterns,
+We propose a new approach to the automated test cases generation for DRC runsets again based on the fact that there exists a finite fixed set of categories, which may be defined at once.
+The categories cover all (or most) design rules for any given process or technology.
+The set again contains such categories as width rules, spacing rules, enclosure rules etc. Then, we propose to re-use the parametrized patterns, defined for DRM generator, for each category such that, the pattern may be tuned to the particular testing purposes by assignment of the corresponding parameters.